skbolton/base.nvim/README.md

   - Project should fork for anyone regardless of their reason for using Neovim
 * Well documented examples
   - With any example shown there will be helpful comments linking to help docs
+* Scalable setup
+  - Config should be ready to grow with the user as they customize - for this reason the config is not presented as a single file

 ## Getting Started